Secondary Teacher Education Programme

 London

 STEP aims to produce professional secondary level teachers.
-It combines strong academic preparation with practice- based teacher training, in an intimate and welcoming learning environment.
-STEP is a fully funded scholarship programme, which covers the cost of tuition fees, accommodation and includes a living allowance.
+It combines strong academic preparation with practice-based teacher training, in an intimate and welcoming learning environment.

 The Master’s level teacher preparation aspect of STEP is being undertaken through a pioneering collaboration between IOE, UCL’s Faculty of Education and Society, SOAS University of London and the Institute of Ismaili Studies.